 It’s a messy looking soup, but it’s also a pretty looking soup.
 I love the greens in it.

-Find out why these banana muffins are the BEST and MOST POPULAR!
-These Mini and Moist Banana Muffins with crumb topping are the most delicious banana muffins you’ll ever taste!
+These MINI and MOIST Banana Muffins with crumb topping are the most delicious banana muffins you’ll ever taste!
 Since they’re mini, they’re great for a healthy breakfast on the go!
-This recipe has been made thousands of times – find out why people love them so much!
+This recipe has been made thousands of times – find out why these banana muffins are the BEST and MOST POPULAR!

 Bananas.
 Do you love them?
 I do.
 I’m in this routine where I eat 2-3 bananas, a day.
 It’s my snack and it makes me so happy.
 I have to buy 2 bunches a week at the store to keep up with my banana love.

 Brown bananas though kind of freak me out.
 I can handle a little brown here or there, but when they go very brown and mushy, I can’t eat them with a spoon like some people do.
 So what to do?
 You can make a smoothie, that sounds good.
 Or you can make banana soft serve ice cream, also really good.
 Or you can make these Mini and Moist Banana Muffins!

 These mini muffins are extremely moist.
 I was blown away by how soft they were inside.
 They have a banana taste to them, but it’s not overwhelming, although it’s still there.
 My husband who doesn’t like bananas at all kept saying “I don’t like bananas, but these are really good”.
 See, they win non banana lovers over too!
 I baked these and took them to a Game of Thrones season finale party and they were all gone by the end of the night.
 So bake them up and cheer on Jon Snow (optional, but I highly suggest it)!
 Or just bake them and eat them! 🙂

 Here’s your bowl of flour, baking soda, baking powder and salt.
 Mix around.